-- b) Are from the same department of the same institution as another external examiner appointed by the College. - c) Are a member of a governing body or committee of the College or one of its collaborative partners, or a current employee of the College of one of its collaborative partners; - d) Are significantly involved in current or recent substantive collaborative research activities with a member of staff closely involved in the delivery, management or assessment of the programme in question; - e) Are in a close professional, contractual or personal relationship with a member of staff or student involved with the programme of study; - f) Are required to assess colleagues who are recruited as students to the programme of study; - g) Are in a position to influence significantly the future of students on the programme. - h) Currently hold an honorary appointment with Imperial.
-An individual appointed as an External Examiner who subsequently accepts an honorary appointment with Imperial must immediately advise the Academic Registrar and their appointment will be reconsidered. - i) Succeed an External Examiner from the same home department and institution, although exceptions may on occasion be unavoidable, for example, in the case of subjects taught in only a very small number of institutions. - j) Have previously been closely involved in the delivery, management or assessment of the programme in question, except where sufficient time has passed for all students registered on the programme at the time of their involvement to have been awarded their degree or formally left the programme. - k) Have previously been enrolled on the programme in question, except where sufficient time has passed for all students registered on the programme at the time of their enrolment to have been awarded their degree or formally left the programme. - I) Are a former member of College staff, except where a period of five years has passed or, if applicable, the period of time required in item 4.6 (j) above. - m) Have previously held an honorary or visiting appointment with the College, except where a period of five years has passed or, if applicable, the period of time required in 4.6 (j) above. - n) Are a former student of the College, except where a period of five years has passed or, if applicable, the period of time required in 4.6 (k) above. - 4.7 Persons invited to act as External Examiners will be invited to advise the Academic Registrar if they have any connections (e.g. as a close professional or personal relationship) with any candidate on the relevant programme which would make it desirable for their appointments to be reconsidered.
+b) Are from the same department of the same institution as another external examiner appointed to a single Board of Examiners;

+c) Are a member of a governing body or committee of the College or one of its collaborative partners, or a current employee of the College of one of its collaborative partners;

+d) Are significantly involved in current or recent substantive collaborative research activities with a member of staff closely involved in the delivery, management or assessment of the programme in question;

+e) Are in a close professional, contractual or personal relationship with a member of staff or student involved with the programme of study;

+f) Are required to assess colleagues who are recruited as students to the programme of study;

+g) Are in a position to influence significantly the future of students on the programme;

+h) Currently hold an honorary appointment with the College.
+An individual appointed as an External Examiner who subsequently accepts an honorary appointment with the College must immediately advise the Academic Registrar and their appointment will be reconsidered.

+i) Succeed an External Examiner from the same home department and institution, although exceptions may on occasion be unavoidable, for example, in the case of subjects taught in only a very small number of institutions.

+j) Have previously been closely involved in the delivery, management or assessment of the programme in question, except where sufficient time has passed for all students registered on the programme at the time of their involvement to have been awarded their degree or formally left the programme.

+k) Have previously been enrolled on the programme in question, except where sufficient time has passed for all students registered on the programme at the time of their enrolment to have been awarded their degree or formally left the programme.

+I) Are a former member of College staff, except where a period of five years has passed or, if applicable, the period of time required in item 4.6 (j) above.

+m) Have previously held an honorary or visiting appointment with the College, except where a period of five years has passed or, if applicable, the period of time required in 4.6 (j) above.

+n) Are a former student of the College, except where a period of five years has passed or, if applicable, the period of time required in 4.6 (k) above.

+- 4.7 Persons invited to act as External Examiners will be invited to advise the Academic Registrar if they have any connections (e.g. as a close professional or personal relationship) with any candidate on the relevant programme which would make it desirable for their appointments to be reconsidered. - 4.8 An External Examiner will be appointed for a period of not more than four consecutive years.
+In exceptional circumstances an External Examiner may be reappointed to serve a fifth and final year, for example to ensure continuity, by the Vice-Provost (Education), or their nominee.